 - Inadequate Homework or Assignments

-The Alert is resolved when you take action to remediate the issues that were raised.
-Common action steps include visiting the Learning Commons for tutoring, developing plans to study more often and more efficiently, creating and using an effective note-taking strategy, adopting time management and organization strategies, and making the commitment to become a more engaged, active learner.
+Students are encouraged to read their Early Alert email and follow the instructors.
+They also are encouraged to talk with the faculty or staff member that raised the alert to access academic support services.
+Some common action steps may include visiting the Learning Commons for tutoring, developing plans to study more often and more efficiently, creating and using an effective note-taking strategy, adopting time management and organization strategies, and making the commitment to become a more engaged, active learner.